This subject may not interest many people, but when it comes to using MDF or Particle Board,

 Diogenes Syndrome mainly affects older people and it's a behavioral disorder that includes extreme self-neglect, reclusive ways, and compulsive hoarding - animals included - going by what I've read.
 I probably shouldn't have listed this for an example, since it seems somewhat common when compared to other weird mental problems.

-Capgras Delusion is suppose to be fairly common in patients who suffer from the not-so-common Schizophrenia.
+Capgras Delusion is supposed to be fairly common in patients who suffer from the not-so-common Schizophrenia.
 It is a rare disorder in which a person becomes determined that a family member, for example, has been replaced by an identical looking impostor.
-Dang, talk about a conspiracy!
+Dang, talk about a family tree conspiracy, ongoing NDEs or toggling between a parallel universe!

 Those were just a few samples, as there are many, many more...
 Below, I'll provide some links to further your reading, that is, if you are really that bored.
 LOL!